Prize Money for Race of Champions-Finals

 3rd Place: $500.00

 Former NASTAR Commissioner Bob Beattie introduced side-by-side dual racing in 1970 when in founded the World Pro Ski Tour.
 Spider Sabich was a U.S. Ski Team star at the time but Beattie recruited Spider to be the poster boy to promote the new style of alpine racing.
-Spider was the Pro Tour Champion in 1971 and 1972 and the Snowmass race arena was named in his honor.
-Spider and Bob would be proud to see so much head-to-head racing taking place at Snowmass.
+Spider was the World Pro Tour Champion in 1971 and 1972 and the Snowmass race arena was named in his honor.
+The NASTAR National Championships will take place in the Spider Sabich Race Arena.
+We think Spider and Bob would be proud to see so much head-to-head racing taking place at Snowmass.